GuillaumeLerayGirardeau/holbertonschool-web_back_end/README.md

 # Holbertonschool - Web Back-end

-This repository contains exercises about web back-end with Python
+This repository contains exercises about web back-end with Python and JavaScript